joshbrew/HEG_ESP32/README.md

 Use the HEG_WIFI_BLE sketch in the arduino IDE on your ESP32.
 Pin definitions in HEG.h for the SDA/SCL, and LEDs need to be adjusted according to your setup.

+Requires these arduino libraries: Arduino ESP32 latest dev build via git, AsyncTCP, ESPAsyncWebServer, SavLay Filter, Arduino ADS1X15, and the different build options provided in /HEG_WIFI_BLE/replace_these.
+See Wifi_Readme.md for info on serial and wifi controls.
+Gonna re-do this page soon.

 -------------------------------------------------------------------------------------------

 Now on CrowdSupply!!!
 This includes an article elaborating on the science: https://crowdsupply.com/alaskit/hegduino